Phongtlam/Front-end-Developer-Interview-Questions/README.md

 * What UI, Security, Performance, SEO, Maintainability or Technology considerations do you make while building a web application or site?
 * Talk about your preferred development environment.
 * Which version control systems are you familiar with?
+    Github.
 * Can you describe your workflow when you create a web page?
 * If you have 5 different stylesheets, how would you best integrate them into the site?
 * Can you describe the difference between progressive enhancement and graceful degradation?
 * How would you optimize a website's assets/resources?
+    I would use a minification process may be have a few cdns.
 * How many resources will a browser download from a given domain at a time?
   * What are the exceptions?
 * Name 3 ways to decrease page load (perceived or actual load time).
+  Combined any like type files. use sprite sheet for images. minify code. you could use grunt for all this
 * If you jumped on a project and they used tabs and you used spaces, what would you do?
+    I would change my settings in my text editor to whatever is best fit for the companies direction in this case.
 * Describe how you would create a simple slideshow page.
 * If you could master one technology this year, what would it be?
 * Explain the importance of standards and standards bodies.
+  With the web being the wild west I think it is important to have standards and standard bodies to push new tech forward and to continue to improve documentation for those standards.
 * What is Flash of Unstyled Content?
 How do you avoid FOUC?
+  It is when a web site loads and part or all of the styling of the site is not loaded so you see an ugly unstyled version of the website.
+Which could confuse users.
+You can avoid this by loading the styles first but that could casue some speed issues. you could also make the JavaScript not run untill all the styles have loaded.
 * Explain what ARIA and screenreaders are, and how to make a website accessible.
 * Explain some of the pros and cons for CSS animations versus JavaScript animations.
 * What does CORS stand for and what issue does it address?
+    CORS stands for Cross-Origin Resource Sharing.
+It addresses the issue of a site making an http request to a different domain

 #### HTML Questions: